SUBOPTIMAL Banner Image

 Interactions & Held Items

 I used a Server RPC called from the player's local PlayerController class in order to make each interaction called on the server.
-Then, I could do RepNotifies or Multicasts inside the interactable if needed.
+Then, I could use RepNotifies or Multicasts inside the interactable's class, depending on what was needed.
+An example is to the left.

-I worked closely with our other technical designer to create a base held item class that we could use for any held item.
+I worked closely with our other technical designer to create a held item base class that we could use for any held item.
+This system re-uses the interaction interface to standardize usage, ensuring any new tool can be added instantly without modifying player logic.
 I specifically handled the replication of their properties, their animation implementations, and the proper socket locations.

 Other Features I Worked On